hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='agora-cl-usage/checkpoint-sync'>Sync from a checkpoint</a>
-<p>Syncing from a checkpoint significantly reduces the time it takes for Agora-cl's beacon node to sync by piggypacking off of another fully-synced node.</p>
+<p>Syncing from a checkpoint significantly reduces the time it takes for Agora-cl's Agora node to sync by piggypacking off of another fully-synced node.</p>
 </div>
 <div class='panel'>
 <a href='monitoring/checking-status'>Check node and validator status</a>
-<p>Learn how to check the status of your execution node, beacon node, and validator.</p>
+<p>Learn how to check the status of your execution node, Agora node, and validator.</p>
 </div>
 <div class='panel'>
 <a href='agora-cl-usage/slasher'>Run a slasher</a>
-<p>Learn how to run a slasher, an optional beacon node process that detects and reports slashable offenses on the Agora proof-of-stake network.</p>
+<p>Learn how to run a slasher, an optional Agora node process that detects and reports slashable offenses on the Agora proof-of-stake network.</p>
 </div>
 <div class='panel'>
 <a href='advanced/beacon_node_api'>Run an archival node</a>
-<p>Learn how to run your beacon node as an archival node.
+<p>Learn how to run your Agora node as an archival node.
 Archival nodes are like regular beacon nodes that are configured to store more blockchain data locally, increasing data retrieval performance in exchange for increased data storage requirements.</p>
 </div>
 <div class='panel secondary-panel section-title'>